cesarcode-init/html-guide/README.md

 2. Unordered Lists

 Unordered lists are bullet point based.
-They are not organised in a chronological order.
+They are not organised in chronological order.

 ```html
 <ul>